 Two types of exceptions may happen when running an automated process: somewhat predictable or totally unexpected.
 Based on this distinction there are two ways of addressing exceptions, either by explicit actions executed automatically within the workflow or by escalating the issue to human operators.

-Exception propagation can be controlled by placing susceptible code inside Try/Catch blocks where situations can be appropriately handled.
+As an alternative to the Global Exception Handler, exception propagation can be controlled by placing susceptible code inside Try/Catch blocks where situations can be appropriately handled.
 At the highest level, the main process diagram must define broad corrective measures to address all generic exceptions and to ensure system integrity.

 Contextual handlers offer more flexibility for Robots to adapt to various situations and they should be used for implementing alternative techniques, cleanup or customization of user/log messages.
 Take advantage of the vertical propagation mechanism of exceptions to avoid duplicate handlers in catch sections by moving the handler up some levels where it may cover all exceptions in a single place.